How To Raise Successful Kids Without Over-Parenting?

 This is the natural order of a child’s growth.
 Children are born with an amazing degree of self-confidence, fearlessness and curiosity to explore the world around them and learn on their own.
 How a child learns to walk and talk almost on his/her own is the simplest and earliest manifestation of this natural ability!
 This natural urge for autonomy and independence also grows within the child, as he/she grows up.

 With all the good and well-meaning intentions, parents at times miss or overlook this natural need of a child, simply out of their love, affection or even insecurities.
-It is then, that their love, guidance, help, planning or supervision amplifies into what can be called as over-parenting.
+It is then, that their love, guidance, help, planning or supervision amplifies into what can be called as

 In today’s age and era with the internet flooding with so much information around the world, some parents have become stressed and feel under too much pressure to produce perfect kids.
 Over-parenting to a very considerable extent is an outcome of this stress.
 Just like excess water or sunlight interferes with the growth of a plant, so can excessive parenting interfere with the natural spread of growth of our children.
 So the secret to raising successful kids without over-parenting lies in simply not over-parenting.
 We know it is easier said than done.
 That is why we have prepared a quick checklist of gentle reminders for parents:

 • Effective Communication: Communicate, a lot, communicate often discuss and have conversations as if talking to an adult.
 Be loving, be strict, listen, listen, listen.
 Validate their reality.
 Find time to talk about all things that your child wants to talk about.

 • Draw no comparisons: Each child is unique and has immense potential to succeed in one or the other area of life.
 The goal of parenting is “helping your child realize their potential – whatever it is” rightly observed by Amy Chua, Yale Professor and author of the book “ Battle hymn of the tiger mother’’.